PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-Stepho-hub/README.md

 2. Implement proper state management with hooks
 3. Integrate with at least one external API
 4. Style your application with Tailwind CSS
-5. Deploy your application and add the URL to your README.md
+5. Document your implementation and features

 ## Resources